-Decided on a stopover in Can Tho before hitting the hustle and bustle of Saigon (Ho Chi Minh City).
-With an estimated population of 1,5 million (2012), this city is famous for its floating markets, network of canals, delicious food, fresh fruits, but also the beauty of the Mekong Delta.
+With an estimated population of 1,5 million in 2012, this Can Tho is famous for its floating markets, network of canals, delicious food, fresh fruits, but also the beauty of the Mekong Delta.

-I’ve included a bit of detail above so you know what happens as no one really explains exactly what’s going on and this can be a little frustrating and confusing, to say the least.
+I’ve included a bit of detail above so you know what happens as no one really explains exactly what’s going on and this can be a little frustrating and confusing.

-The local bus departed at 10:30hrs and was supposed to arrive in Can Tho at 4:00pm but we arrive around 8:00pm as our bus was involved in a fatal accident…
+The local bus departs at 10:30am and is supposed to arrive in Can Tho at 4:00pm but we arrive around 8:00pm as our bus is involved in a fatal accident…

 A fateful day!

 Everyone piles onto the local bus in Ha Tien as scheduled and we travel about 30 kilometres north of the town.